 Since the ’78 tour I’ve photographed Bruce in concert one time, in 1999 in DC where I live now.
 The reunion tour.
 Great show, good photos.
 I’ve seen him without my cameras on quite a few other occasions and have a ticket to see him this September, 2012.
 He always sets a high bar.
 It’s always fun.
 Sometimes great.
 Sometimes transporting.
 But those ’78 shows changed the way I think about a lot of things.
 There’s a reason it’s called work.
 Success takes a lot of it.
 But if you love what you do sometimes you get to call it playing.

 Jym Wilson is the senior photo editor for the Life section at USA TODAY.
 He lives in Washington DC and is very glad that one of Bruce’s 1978 concerts is available on DVD.

-Great holiday gift for the Springsteen fan on your list!
+world.
+The perfect gift for the Springsteen fan in your life.

-*The Light in Darkness book is not sold in stores.
+* The Light in Darkness is not available in stores